 - Use Empathy.
 Emotional intelligence skills can help us show empathy to the people around us on both our good and our bad days.
 Emotional intelligence is your ability to recognize and understand emotions and your skill to use this awareness to manage yourself and your relationship with others.
 To be emotionally intelligent, you essentially are trying to be aware and then say, or do, something constructive based on that awareness.
 Empathy behaves very similarly in that it requires both seeing and doing.
 In high stress situations, such as the aftermath of a hurricane, we can use our social awareness skills to spot when to be empathetic and when to give empathy to someone in need.
 For more tips on empathy, view the webinar recording of, “Emotional Intelligence & Empathy: EQ Strategies to Help You Support & Connect With Others” hosted by TalentSmartEQ cofounder, author and emotional intelligence expert, Dr. Jean Greaves.

+Did you learn how to manage emotions in a more skillful way?
 How are you taking an emotionally intelligent role in response to Hurricane Ian?
 Consider today how you can make an impact on those who are struggling.